praveen-0912/Student-Placement-Prediction/README.md

 # Student-Placement-Prediction
 This project is a machine learning-based web application built using Streamlit that predicts whether a student is likely to be placed or not based on key academic and skill-related features.

-The system uses multiple classification algorithms such as:  Logistic Regression Decision Tree Random Forest Support Vector Machine
+The system uses multiple classification algorithms such as:

+Logistic Regression

+Decision Tree

+Random Forest

+Support Vector Machine (SVM)

+K-Nearest Neighbors (KNN)

+Naive Bayes

+Gradient Boosting

+Users can input student details like CGPA, skill level, and number of internships, and the model provides a real-time prediction.

+The application also allows dynamic model selection, enabling users to compare performance across different algorithms.